kobotoolbox/kpi/kpi/docs/api/v2/asset_snapshots/xml_with_disclaimer.md

 ### Implements part of the OpenRosa Form List API.

-This route is used by Enketo when it fetches and returns the full xml form.
-It is the same as the retrieve endpoint but adds the disclaimer, if any, as a note node.
+This endpoint is used by Enketo to fetch and return the full XML form.
+It behaves like the standard retrieve endpoint but includes an additional `<note>` node containing the disclaimer, if one exists.